 Saputo recognizes that a diverse and inclusive environment which values diversity of thought, background, skills and experience facilitates a broader exchange of perspectives.
 This view is confirmed in a written Board Diversity Policy adopted by the Board.
 Diversity enriches discussions among directors and better reflects the Company's relationship with its customers, employees, shareholders, business partners and other stakeholders.
 The Board Diversity Policy states that, in the context of the director nomination process, the Corporate Governance and HR Committee will consider the merit of potential candidates based on a balance of skills, background, experience and knowledge, including taking into account diversity considerations such as gender, age and geographic areas and other characteristics of the communities in which Saputo is present and conducts its business.
 Accordingly, consideration of the number of women who are directors, along with consideration of whether other diverse attributes are sufficiently represented on the Board, is an important component of the selection process of nominees for election to the Board and the recruitment of new candidates for Board membership.
 Additionally, the Corporate Governance and HR Committee's annual review of the size and composition of the Board is conducted with a view to identifying imbalances or gaps, as well as opportunities that may be associated with further diversification.
+Refer to "Skills Matrix" for more information concerning the skills possessed by each director nominee.
 In particular, the Corporate Governance and HR Committee endorses a balanced representation in terms of director tenure and age, and fostering of diversity in this regard in terms of positions of leadership and the nomination of new directors.
 In order to effectively implement the Board Diversity Policy, the Board has embedded it into its director selection and appointment process.
 The Corporate Governance and HR Committee measures compliance with the Board Diversity Policy as part of the periodic evaluation process of the Board, its committees and its directors.

 The Board has not established a target with respect to female representation as the Board believes that the composition of the Board reflects the principles of diversity set forth in the Board Diversity Policy.
-Following the annual general meeting and assuming that all nominees are elected as contemplated in this Circular, three of the 9 directors (33%) will be women.
+Following the annual general meeting and assuming that all nominees are elected as contemplated in this Circular, five of the ten directors (50%) will be women.